npnm/NpnSlider/README.md

 # [NpnSlider](https://npnm.github.io/NpnSlider/) (A Multi Range Slider Component)

-NpnSlider is a reusable range slider component using Angular v6.0
+NpnSlider is a reusable range slider component using Angular v6.0.
+It can be used either as a multi range or a single range slider.
+By default, it is a multi range slider.

 ## Installation
 ### [NPM](https://www.npmjs.com/package/npn-slider)